ragatgen/kubectl-top-plugin/README.md

-This plugin is on golang base code, if golang is not installed then you have to go troue the installation instructions here https://go.dev/doc/install
+This plugin is on golang base code, if golang is not installed then you have to go through the installation instructions here https://go.dev/doc/install

 Or do